Dental Health

 Fluoride and dental health

-You can also get fluoride from food and dental products like toothpaste and mouthwash.
-You should:
+You can also get fluoride from food and from dental products such as toothpaste and fluoride rinses.

 Dental health at every age